 My feeling is that this compulsory school attendance plays a huge part in the death of our local culture and way of life.
 But that’s another story.

 It’s amazing to modern people that illiteracy still exists in Europe, but in their lives I guess it doesn’t make much difference.
-Existence here hinges on food, shelter and religion, I doubt their survival workload would even leave time for reading and does that even matter?
+Existence here hinged on food, shelter and religion, I doubt their survival workload would even leave time for reading and does that even matter?

 Well I can read just fine and so can the kids, so we homeschool wherever we are in the world.
-You can call it home education, unschooling, worldschooling or hackschooling, I really don’t mind but have a dislike for labels.
+You can call it home education, unschooling, worldschooling or hack schooling, I really don’t mind but have a dislike for labels.
 To me “homeschool” covers everything.

 I re-read a very popular post recently about 2 boys unschooling on a remote homestead somewhere in North America.
-These kids got up every morning, grabbed their knives and tools and went out to catch fish and build fires or whatever.
+These kids got up every morning, grabbed their knives and tools and went out to catch fish and build fires, or whatever.

 It’s a lovely image and we live in a place where that sort of life would be possible, but that’s never going to happen with my two.
 The internet and their laptops are WAY more attractive than anything outdoors, with the possible exception of snow.
 They love the white stuff.

-So what do we get up to here in Romania, how are we filling their little heads with knowledge half way up a mountain?
+So what do we get up to here in Romania, how are we filling their little heads with knowledge halfway up a mountain?

 Discovering wildlife and ecosystems on a wildlife walk in northern Transylvania